wagtail/wagtail/docs/contributing/css_guidelines.rst

     $ npm run lint:css

-The linter is configured to check your code for adherance to the guidelines below, plus a little more.
+The linter is configured to check your code for adherence to the guidelines below, plus a little more.

 Formatting code